 Hays County reports four new COVID-19 cases

-The Hays County Local Health Department reported four new lab-confirmed cases of COVID-19 April 17, raising the total cases in the county to 121 and total active cases to 67.
+The Hays County Local Health Department reported four new lab-confirmed positive cases of COVID-19 as of 4:15 p.m., April 18, bringing the county’s total to 125, 70 active.

-As of 3:50 p.m.
-April 17, 680 test results have returned negative, 26 more than April 16.
-Five additional cases have recovered, bringing the total recovered persons to 53.
-Four are currently hospitalized and there has been a total of one fatality related to the virus in the county.
+54 of those affected by COVID-19 recovered and are out of quarantine, a one-person increase from April 17.
+The county also reported 21 people received negative test results, bringing the total to 701.

+Case numbers show women impacted by COVID-19 more than men, with 79 cases compared to 46.
+The county witnessed its first death from the virus April 13, a Buda woman in her 80s.

-Kyle and San Marcos are the cities with the highest number of active cases at 29 and 19 respectively.
+33 cases are people in their 50s, more than any other age range.
+Kyle and San Marcos report the highest numbers of active cases, with 30 and 20, respectively.

+The University Star will continue to provide COVID-19 updates as additional information is released.

 Individuals concerned about possible exposure to COVID-19 are encouraged to contact their healthcare provider or the Hays County Local Health Department at 512.393.5520.
 For additional information about COVID-19, visit the Texas Department of State Health Services or the Centers for Disease Control website.